 In an interesting campaign to engineer new ways to deter crime, a study reveals that "being watched with eyes" plays a psychological role in honest behavior and crime prevention.
-In an article on how photos of eyes can deter crime, "officers were inspired by recent research that eyes peering down at thieves in crime hot spots could intimidate them into moving on, rather than committing the crime.”
-Having a location monitored with video cameras, or "watching eyes," lessens the potential for a crime to take place.
+In an article on how photos of eyes can deter crime, "Studies that record the activity of single brain cells find that particular cells fire when someone is staring right at you, but—amazingly—not when the observer's gaze is averted just a few degrees to the left or right of you" Having a location monitored with video cameras, or "watching eyes," lessens the potential for a crime to take place.
 Yet, are video cameras really effective?

 In an article on using video cameras in crime prevention, the researchers found, "The presence of cameras was effective in reducing crime for some, though not all areas.
 The key isn’t in just having cameras, the report states, but in how they’re used — how many cameras are employed, where they’re set up, and how well they’re monitored."
 A visible crime deterrent such as video cameras are productive against the criminal mind, causing a potential thief or trespasser to think twice before moving forward with their criminal activity.